Herby Ham Salad

 - 2 T. minced fresh chives

-- ¼ tsp. cayenne (this gives the ham salad a nice kick – if you don’t like heat, try just a pinch to start out with)
+- ¼ tsp. cayenne if you don’t like heat, try just a pinch to start out with

-Using a food processer, pulse the chopped ham until you have very small pieces.
-Take care to not over-process.
+- Using a food processor, pulse the chopped ham until you have very small pieces.
+Take care to not over-process into a mushy texture.
 Transfer ham to a medium bowl and add the rest of the ingredients, folding to combine.
-Serve chilled.

 - Serve chilled.
 Serve as a sandwich spread or a topper for crackers or cucumber slices.
 Also good served on a plate of fresh greens.